SyntaxError-PEBKAC/ducksteps/README.md

 ✅ EPYC 9005 series

-🖳 AVX2 `Legacy` Version now available for most CPUs made in 2014 or later.
+🖳 AVX2 `Legacy` Version now available for most CPUs made around 2013-15 or later.

 GPU: Any — tested on RTX 4080 Super